archlinux/repod/docs/repod/usage.rst

 Writing sync databases
 ======================

-For a repository to be usable by pacman, it requires :ref:`sync database` files, which are written automatically when :ref:`importing packages`, but can also be written manually.
+The writing of :ref:`sync database` files (as is done when :ref:`importing packages`), can also be triggered manually.

 .. code:: bash

   repod-file repo writedb default

-The above command creates the following directory structure (assuming the example from :ref:`importing packages`), rewriting the database files:
+The above command creates the following directory structure (assuming no packages are present):

 .. code::